 Another way of introducing the $1/m_b$ corrections is to include the relevant terms in the effective action.
-This leads to a non-relativistic QCD (NRQCD) action, in which the heavy quark is described by a two-component spinor [42].
+This leads to a non-relativistic QCD (NRQCD) action, in which the heavy quark is described by a two-component spinor [48].
 This approach has the advantage over HQET that it can also be used for heavy-heavy systems, such as the Upsilon states.
 Moreover, the bottom quark can be treated without any extrapolation in $m_b$ .
-A disadvantage is that some of the parameters in this effective theory are determined perturbatively (originally at tree-level, but more recently at one-loop [43]), which limits the precision of the final results.
+A disadvantage is that some of the parameters in this effective theory are determined perturbatively (at tree-level or at one-loop [49]), which limits the precision of the final results.
 Although discretization effects can be controlled with good numerical precision for a range of lattice spacings, these artifacts cannot be extrapolated away by taking the lattice spacing to zero.
-This is because NRQCD is a nonrelativistic effective field theory and so ceases to work when the cutoff $\pi/a$ becomes much larger than the heavy-quark mass.
+This is because NRQCD is a non-relativistic effective field theory and so ceases to work when the cutoff $\pi/a$ becomes much larger than the heavy-quark mass.
 In practice these effects are accounted for in the error budget.

-This problem can be avoided if one uses HQET power counting to analyze and reduce discretization effects for heavy quarks while using conventional fermion actions [44].
+This problem can be avoided if one uses HQET power counting to analyze and reduce discretization effects for heavy quarks while using conventional fermion actions [50].
 For instance, one can tune the parameters of an improved Wilson quark action so that the leading HQET corrections to the static quark limit are correctly accounted for.
 As the lattice spacing becomes finer, the action smoothly goes over to that of a light Wilson quark action, where the continuum limit can be taken as usual.
 In principle, one can improve the action in the heavy quark regime up to arbitrarily high orders using HQET, but so far large-scale simulations have typically used clover improved Wilson quarks, where tuning the parameters of the action corresponds to including all corrections through next-to-leading order in HQET.
-Three different methods for tuning the parameters of the clover action are being used: the Fermilab [44], Tsukuba [45] and Columbia [46] approaches.
+Three different methods for tuning the parameters of the clover action are being used: the Fermilab [50], Tsukuba [51] and Columbia [52] approaches.
 An advantage of this HQET approach is that the c and b quarks can be treated on the same footing.
-Parameter tuning has typically been done perturbatively, as in NRQCD, but recent work using the Columbia approach has used non-perturbative tuning of some of the parameters [47,48].
+Parameter tuning has been done perturbatively, as in NRQCD, or using non-perturbative tuning of some of the parameters [53,54].
 One can improve the effective theory including the terms beyond the next-to-leading order.
-The Oktay-Kronfeld action that includes dimension-six and -seven operators has been constructed [49] and recently used in large-scale numerical calculations [50].
+The Oktay-Kronfeld action that includes dimension-six and -seven operators has been constructed [55] and used in large-scale numerical calculations [56].